Colorado Scenic Byway: Trail of the Ancients & Mesa Verde National Park

 Suggested time: Allow 5 to 8 hours

-Photos: Mesa Verde National Park, Hovenweep National Monument and Ute Mountain (photo courtesy of Craig Pierce), Anasazi Heritage Center (photo courtesy of Craig Pierce).
+Photos: Mesa Verde National Park, Hovenweep National Monument and Ute Mountain (photo courtesy of Craig Pierce), Canyons of the Ancients Visitor Center & Museum (photo courtesy of Craig Pierce).